anitaonl/anita-grav/user/pages/04.blog/articles-2025/251210-Build-Bitcoin-ABC/251210-Build-Bitcoin-ABC.md

 # Building Bitcoin for Africans, By Africans: Lessons From 5 Years on the Ground

-## Keynote Anita at Africa Bitcoin Conference 2025
+## Keynote at Africa Bitcoin Conference 2025

 In 2020, when I visited Zimbabwe the first time I found no Bitcoin-only education initiative on the African continent.
 Today there are more than 150.
 Sounds like an incredible success story, right?
 When you spend time on the ground you'll discover: the impact is often minimal, if it exists at all.
 Decades of foreign aid money and more or less good intentioned projects have led to expectations.